Hixton, Wisconsin

 Hixton is a village in Jackson County, Wisconsin, United States, along the Trempealeau River.
 The population was 456 at the 2020 census.
 The village is located within the Town of Hixton.

 History

 The community was started by John L. Hicks, who came to the area in 1854.
 The town of Hixton (formed out of a piece of Albion) was formed and named in 1856.
 The community was at first named Williamport, and later Pole Grove.
 The local post office was established in 1856 as "Pole Grove," and was renamed Hixton in 1874.
 The Green Bay and Minnesota Railroad came through the area and opened a station at Hixton in 1873.
 The community was incorporated in 1920.

 Geography

 Hixton is located at (44.382042, -91.014849).

-According to the United States Census Bureau, the village has a total area of 1.09 sqmi, all of it land.
+According to the United States Census Bureau, the village has a total area of 1.09 sqmi, all land.

-Wisconsin Highway 95 runs through the village, and is also an exit on Interstate 94, which runs through the northeast part of the village.
+Wisconsin Highway 95 runs through the village, and is also an exit on Interstate 94, which passes through the northeastern part of the village.